yogeshgunasekaran/NGNIX-provisioning-Manually/README.md

 }
 ~~~
 #### <ins> *Note*</ins>  : <br>
-> where there are more than 1 application server, just add the application servers ip's in the upstream as below, <br>
+> where there are more than 1 application server, just add the application server ip's in the upstream as below, <br>
 > upstream ngnixproj { <br>
 > server 192.168.24.35:8080; <br>
 > server 192.168.24.24:8080; <br>